 GBSS believes all pregnant women should be informed about group B Strep and that all low-risk women should be offered the opportunity to have a sensitive test for the detection of GBS carriage late in pregnancy.

-Whatever the result, it is good news.
-If you test and find you’re not a carrier that is great.
-If you test and find you are a carrier that is also good news – although it means your baby is at a raised risk of developing GBS infection, it also
+Whatever the result of a GBS specific test, it is good news.
+If such a test detects no group B Strep, that is great.
+If such a test detects GBS, that is also good news – although it means the baby is at a raised risk of developing GBS infection, it also

-Standard Direct Plating method
+- Standard Direct Plating method

-Enriched Culture Medium (ECM) method
+- Enriched Culture Medium (ECM) method

-Polymerase Chain Reaction ( PCR) method
+- Polymerase Chain Reaction ( PCR) method

 Many health professionals and most pregnant women are unaware of just how high the false-negative rate is for these tests.

-In the laboratory, the cells from the swab are incubated in an enriched culture medium specifically designed to encourage the growth of GBS specifically and so enhance its detection.
+In the laboratory, the cells from the swab(s) are incubated in an enriched culture medium specifically designed to encourage the growth of GBS and so enhance its detection.
 After incubation, the specimen is sub-cultured onto an agar plate.
 The bacteria have to grow into a sizeable colony before they can be identified, so getting a result takes a minimum of 24 hours, and more usually 48-72 hours to establish whether GBS has grown.

-The national standard method for testing for GBS carriage (Public Health England's UK Standards for Microbiology Investigations B 58) describes this method in more detail and the document is available from the Public Health England's UK Standards for Microbiology Investigations or you can download a PDF copy here).
+ECM tests have been used for many in other countries and have been validated during more than a decade of use.
+The national standard method for testing for GBS carriage (Public Health England's UK Standards for Microbiology Investigations B 58) describes this method in more detail and the document is available from Public Health England's UK Standards for Microbiology Investigations or click here).

 PCR is a commonly used technique in biology, for DNA testing.
-Only recently has it's application been used in testing for GBS.
+Only recently has its application been used in testing for GBS.